astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 ### Join an Existing Workspace

-If you're new to Astronomer Cloud but someone else on your team has an existing Workspace you'd like to join, a _Workspace Admin_ can invite you to it.
+If you're new to Astronomer Cloud but someone else on your team has an existing Workspace you'd like to join, a Workspace Admin can invite you to it.

 Once you receive a Workspace invitation via email, accept the invitation and create an account by following the guidelines above.
-Once you're a member of a Workspace, you can be granted varying levels of access to the Airflow Deployment(s) within that Workspace by _Deployment Admins_.
+Once you're a member of a Workspace, Deployment Admins can grant you varying levels of access to the Airflow Deployment(s) within that Workspace.

 For more information on Workspace Admins, Deployment Admins, and other user roles and permissions, read [Manage User Permissions on Astronomer Cloud](/docs/cloud/stable/manage-astronomer/workspace-permissions/).